 The infographic makes it a bit more tangible.
 However, there are more data subject rights, especially when it boils down to special categories of personal data, for instance.
 Or in regards with direct marketing and profiling.
 So, you might find different infographics and lists of all those data subject rights.
 Yet, again, this infographic made some consumer rights tangible.

-At the most essential level and technically speaking there are 8 (or 7.5 perhaps as we’ll see) essential data subject rights.
+At the most essential level and technically speaking there are 8 essential data subject rights.

-They are listed in GDPR Articles 15 until 22.
-How do we now?
-Easy enough: GDPR Article 12 on transparent information, communication and modalities for the exercise of the rights of the data subject says so.
+They are listed in GDPR Articles 15 until 22 as GDPR Article 12 on transparent information, communication and modalities for the exercise of the rights of the data subject stipulates.

 Do note that the principles regarding the processing of personal data, the lawfulness of processing (which is about those mentioned legal grounds, including consent), the duties regarding the processing of special personal data categories, and so on stretch much further than the data subject rights (not each obligation or principle comes with a right for consumers of course).

 However, when data subjects want to exercise one of those data subject rights – and have the right to – then the controller (and processors) need to be able to deliver upon it within the rule of the law (in this case the Regulation).

 So, here are those 8 fundamental data subject rights.

 - The data subject’s right of access which means 1) the right to know whether data concerning him or her are being processed and 2) if so, access it with loads of additional stipulations (GDPR Article 15).

 - The data subject’s right to rectification.
 When personal data are inaccurate, then controllers need to correct them indeed (GDPR Article 16).

 - The previously mentioned right to erasure or right to be forgotten with additional stipulations, among others if personal data has been made public (GDPR Article 17).